TosbackCgusBridge-Bot/CGUs-versions/Oreilly/Privacy Policy.md

 *   Customer Service
 *   Contact Us

-facebook-logo linkedin-logo youtube-logo email-logo Download the Safari App
+facebook-logo linkedin-logo youtube-logo email-logo Download the O'Reilly App

-Take Safari with you—learn anywhere, anytime on your phone or tablet.
+Take O'Reilly online learning with you—learn anywhere, anytime on your phone or tablet.
 Don’t wait!
 Download the app today and:

-*   Get unlimited access to Safari content
+*   Get unlimited access to O'Reilly online learning content
 *   Never lose your place—all your devices are automatically synced.
 *   Read when you can focus—make good use of your commute time.